LastLeaf/reverse-conn/README.md

 # reverse-conn

 A small tool helping you go inside a protected or NAT network from other networks.
+Written in node.js.

 # WTF?